 It is not recommended that students or staff bring valuables onto the school campus.
 American Prep cannot be responsible for damage to or loss of cell phones or other valuable items such as smartwatches and AirPods.
 Electronic games and devices are not allowed at American Prep and will be confiscated by faculty if found on campus.
 Cell phones are distracting to our academic efforts at American Prep and can be impactful to our safe school culture.
-Students may not use their cell phone once they enter the school building and until they leave the building at the end of the day.
-In addition, students may not have their phones in their possession during the day and must leave their phones in their locker if they chose to bring them to school.
-This policy extends to smartwatches.
+Students may not use their cell phone after they leave their vehicle and until they get into their vehicle at the end of the day.

+Students may not have their phones in their possession during the day and must leave their phones in their backpack if they choose to bring them to school.
+This policy extends to smartwatches, tablets, or any other internet accessing device when being used for activities like texting, calling, social media, internet browsing, etc.

-If a student is found using a cell phone in the building or has possession of a cell phone while in class, faculty will confiscate the phone and turn it into the office.
-The following is the procedure to confiscate a cell phone from a student (even if the phone allegedly belongs to a friend):
+If a student is found using a cell phone or other prohibited device in the building or has possession (outside of their backpack) of a cell phone while in the building, at recess, or at carpool, faculty will confiscate the phone and turn it in to the office.
+The following is the procedure for device confiscation and applies even if the phone allegedly belongs to a friend:

-- 1. The first time a phone is confiscated, the student may retrieve it from the office at the end of the day; - 2.
-The second time a phone is confiscated, a parent or guardian must retrieve it from an administrator; - 3.
-The third time a phone is confiscated, the school will hold it until the end of the year.
+- 1. The first time a phone or device is confiscated, the student may retrieve it from the office at the end of the day; - 2.
+The second time a phone or device is confiscated, a parent or guardian must retrieve it from an administrator; - 3.
+The third time a phone or device is confiscated, the school may hold it until the end of the year. - 4.
+Further infractions may result in increasing terms of suspension and meetings with administration.